Who is responsible for the Adventure Park area?

 Unfortunately, after heavier snowfall events, snow clearing may result in an accumulation of snow in front of driveways.
 This cannot be avoided.
 We remind you that it is your responsibility as a homeowner to keep your sidewalk and driveway clear per Rocky View County Bylaws.

 What is the timeframe for development of the town square?
-What are the potential vendors’ (for example, is there a wine shop- we had expressed interest in opening one:)?
-What leasing opportunites will be available for small businesses in the Town Centre?
+What are the potential vendors?
+What leasing opportunities will be available for small businesses in the Town Centre?